cornell-ece-docs/ece-tutorials/docs/sec1-gcc.md

 }
 ```

-It make not seem impressive that CMake just genereates the same compile commands we were running by hand.
-However, it would be a pain to manage these commands for thousands of object files everytime we make a change (like changing optimization level).
+It may not seem impressive that CMake just generates the same compile commands that we ran by hand.
+However, it would be infeasible to manage these commands for thousands of object files everytime we make a change (like changing optimization level).
 To execute all the build commands, just run make in the build directory:

 ```bash
 pwd # Should be ece2400-sec02/build
 make
 ```

+To reiterate, `cmake` generates the files needed to run `make` (GNU Make).
 If it worked, you should see the executable programs `ece2400-sec02/build/src/square-adhoc` and `ece2400-sec02/build/src/avg-main`.
-Try running them, and make sure they work the same. **Notice that `ece2400-sec/build/src` is a different directory than `ece2400-sec2/src`.** The former holds our executables, and the latter is where the source code is located.
+Try running them, and make sure they work the same. **Notice that `ece2400-sec02/build/src` is a different directory than `ece2400-sec02/src`.** The former holds our executables, and the latter is where the source code is located.
 CMake by default makes the build directory mirror the source file tree.

 ## 6. To-Do On Your Own